Under the Sea in Belize

 This article may contain affiliate links where I make a small commission for purchases you make from links that you click from this article.
 By purchasing through these links, you support me at no additional cost to you.
 Thanks for your support.

 The engines revved as we left the harbor; our bodies got into the rhythm of the boat slicing through the waves and the salty wind and spray covering our faces.
-Belize is paradise.
+Belize is a paradise.
 And when you are in paradise, at the top of the list of things to do in Belize is to get out on the water – preferably, get under the water.

 We took a Belize snorkeling day trip with Splash Dive Center to the outer reef cayes that lie between Placencia and Belize’s Barrier Reef, second in size only to Australia’s Great Barrier Reef.
 Marco, our snorkel guide, gave us snorkeling tips as we headed out to the Silk Cayes.